frnrbt/ondorse-home/blog/ofac-sanctions-against-suex.md

   reporting and cyber resilience.
 date: '2021-09-24'
 excerpt: >-
-  On September 21, 2021, the U.S. Treasury imposed sanctions on SUEX, a virtual currency exchange, for its part in facilitating financial transactions for ransomware actors, and updated OFAC’s ransomware advisory to encourage reporting and cyber resilience.
+  On September 21, 2021, OFAC imposed sanctions on SUEX, a virtual currency exchange, for its part in facilitating financial transactions for ransomware actors.
 image_alt: gun-financing
 thumb_image_alt: lorem-ipsum
 seo: